msrd/Summit-2019-Unconference/README.md

 4.  **Present, ask questions, spark conversations, and be an interactive participant.** No tourists - we encourage everyone to participate in some way, shape, or form.
 5.  **Make space for others.** Everyone should feel heard, respected, and like they had the opportunity to contribute.
 6. **Follow the Law of Two Feet.** If you aren't inspired by a session or don't feel you can contribute, feel free to leave and find a different session.
 7.  **Be flexible.** Sessions will go on as long as they have to or until they run into another session slot.
-If the session only runs for 30 minutes of its 50 minute timeslot, feel free to change topics or break early and join another session!
+Sessions are slated for 50 minutes each, but if the session only runs for 30 minutes, feel free to change topics or break early and join another session!